vasconeves/machine_learning/README.md

 **NOTE: For some unknown reason some equation appear unformatted in github but are displayed correctly in my local computer (i.e. for instance in visual studio code).
 I do not know the reason for this (yet).**

+**NOTE: Most of the material presented here was learned from the [MitX Micromaster courses on statistics and data science](https://micromasters.mit.edu/ds/) or inspired by it and then upgraded/expanded/branched.
+When something is not explicitly referenced the default source should be that one.**

 TOC.
 THIS IS WORK IN PROGRESS!
 The first version will be finished by the end of January 2024!
 Please be patient! :) Multi-daily updates are expected up to the end of Feb. ;)

 ## Provisional TOC